goharbor/community/proposals/multiple-project-visibility-levels.md

 A system admin can change the visibility level for projects regardless of the system-level setting.

 ### Internal Project

-Internal projects are a bit special in terms of internal visibility accessibility.
+Internal projects are a bit special in terms of visibility, accessibility and perspective, as they can be both private or public, depending on the context.

+The definition of internal can be interpreted as internal users or internal networks.
+In this context, we refer to internal as in internal networks.

 On the one hand,
 we want the internal projects
 to be visible and accessible inside the organization, but private to the outside.